neilchalk/2021-ProdMgmt-Survey/README.md

 ## About this repo

 **code book.md**
-Following [Jeff leek's datasharing](https://github.com/neilchalk/datasharing) guidelines, this details the study design and encoding of the data.
+Following [Jeff Leek's datasharing](https://github.com/neilchalk/datasharing) guidelines, this details the study design and encoding of the data.

 **code**
 This folder contains the R scripts and R Markdown files to pre-process the data, model it, and then produce the output from the analysis.

 **data**
-Copy of the anonyised raw data from Google Forms, and any tidied output data sets used in analysis.
+Copy of the anonymised raw data from Google Forms, and any tidied output data sets used in analysis.

+## How to cite

+Chalk, N (2021) _2021 Product Management Survey_ [Data file and code book] https://github.com/neilchalk/2021-ProdMgmt-Survey